Embeddings of semisimple complex Lie groups and cohomological components of modules: Abstract

 The Borel-Weil-Bott theorem and Schur's lemma imply that $\pi^{\wt{\lambda}}$ is either surjective or zero.
 If $\pi^{\wt{\lambda}}$ is nonzero, the image of the dual map $(\pi^{\wt{\lambda}})^*$ is a $G$-irreducible component in a $\wt{G}$-irreducible module, called a cohomological component.

 We establish a necessary and sufficient condition for nonvanishing of $\pi^{\wt{\lambda}}$.
 Also, we prove a theorem on the structure of the set of pairs of dominant weights $(\mu,\wt{\mu})$ with $V(\mu)\subset\wt{V}(\wt{\mu})$ cohomological.
+Here $V(\mu)$ and $\wt{V}(\wt{\mu})$ denote the respective highest weight modules.
 Simplified specializations are formulated for regular and diagonal embeddings.
 In particular, we give an alternative proof of a recent theorem of Dimitrov and Roth.
 Beyond the regular and diagonal cases, we study equivariantly embedded rational curves and we also show that the generators of the algebra of ad-invariant polynomials on a semisimple Lie algebra can be obtained as cohomological components.
 Our methods rely on Kostant's theory of Lie algebra cohomology.